smkim0508/portable-brain/README.md

 The second brain living inside your carry-on devices.
 Memory based on day-to-day smartphone HCI data.

 TODO:
+- **important**: changing integration from A11Y inspector service to DroidRun and AppAgent (both open-source)
 - setting up communication with A11Y inspector service
 - skeleton for agent and memory layer